Merry we meet - Merry we meet - Merry we meet

 purchasing suitable land of their own.

-started by running training programs for various groups and traditions,
+running training programs for various groups and traditions, followed by

-followed by workshops and spirituality courses, and then providing counselling
+workshops and spirituality courses, and then providing counselling services and

-They also started monthly rituals at the farm and sponsoring festivals
+also started monthly rituals at the farm and sponsoring festivals and events in

 By 1983 supported by donations from the Pagan community and various other fund rising events, Selena had enough funds to purchase a 200 hundred-acre piece of land near Mt.
 Horeb in Wisconsin.
 They called the land Circle Sanctuary, to which the Church of Circle Wicca was re-named as its legal trading name.
 Circle Sanctuary was the first land purchase project in the United States to be bought solely for use as a Pagan Spiritual Retreat and Nature Preserve.
 At Yule that same year on top of what is called Ritual Mound, a permanent Stone Circle was erected complete with an the altar stone and fire ring.